Reel Steel was established in 2015 as an online film magazine through a love for cinema.

 Co-Founder / Editor

-Favourite films: The Warriors, Primer, The Look of Silence, Upstream Color, The Good The Bad and The Ugly, MoneyBall, Ain’t Them Bodies Saints, Rushmore, John Wick, Juno, Beasts of the Southern Wild, Bill and Ted’s Bogus Journey, Au Revoir les Enfants, Let The Right One In, Star Wars: Return of the Jedi, The Darjeeling Limited, Moonlight, Animal Kingdom, The Matrix and The Assassination of Jesse James by the Coward Robert Ford.
+Favourite films: The Warriors, Primer, The Look of Silence, Upstream Color, The Good The Bad and The Ugly, MoneyBall, Ain’t Them Bodies Saints, Rushmore, Drive, John Wick, Juno, Beasts of the Southern Wild, Bill and Ted’s Bogus Journey, Au Revoir les Enfants, Let The Right One In, Star Wars: Return of the Jedi, The Darjeeling Limited, Moonlight, Animal Kingdom, The Matrix and The Assassination of Jesse James by the Coward Robert Ford.

 Co-Founder / Events & Marketing